Soriano (film)

-Soriano is a biographical documentary exploring the life and works of Osvaldo Soriano, author of Funny Dirty Little War through testimonies of friends and family in Argentina, France, Belgium, Germany, and Italy.
+Soriano is a biographical documentary exploring the life and works of Osvaldo Soriano, author of Funny Dirty Little War, through testimonies of friends and colleagues in Argentina, France, Belgium, Germany, and Italy.
 The documentary includes rare 16mm footage filmed by Soriano and friends in his hometown of Tandil in the early 1960s.
 Part of this original footage was used by the director to reconstruct a short film as it was scripted by a young Osvaldo Soriano.
-The show film is now on the permanent collection of several university libraries.
+The short film is now in the permanent collection of several university libraries.

 Soriano was filmed on locations in Milan, Rome, Paris, Linz am Rhein, Brussels, and Buenos Aires, and includes interviews with Osvaldo Bayer, Héctor Olivera, Gianni Minà, Franco Lucentini, Federico Luppi, Eduardo Galeano, Fernando Birri and others.

+The film was produced with the support of the Secretaría de Cultura de la Nación, the Fondo Nacional de las Artes, the Fondo Nacional de Cine y Artes Audiovisuales, and the Ministerio de Relaciones Exteriores of Argentina.

-Soriano theatrical release was followed by the publication of a collection of testimonies in the essay “Soriano: Un Retrato” containing the entire original interviews, including the fragments that did not make it to the final cut.
+Soriano theatrical release was followed by the publication of a collection of testimonies in the essay "Soriano: Un Retrato" containing the entire original interviews, including the fragments that did not make it to the final cut.
 Soriano was later published on DVD by Noticias.

+Production

+Soriano was the fourth feature film and first documentary by director Eduardo Montes-Bradley, who was born in Córdoba in 1960 and had lived in the United States from 1978 to 1995.
+His previous films — Smooth Talker, Double Obsession, and El Sekuestro — were fiction features produced in the United States.

+Montes-Bradley began filming in 1997, shortly after returning to Argentina following Soriano's death on January 29 of that year.
+"Cuando volví al país, en 1997, quería reconciliarme con Buenos Aires, con todo lo que me había perdido desde 1978, cuando me tuve que ir.
+Y Soriano era la figura emblemática de los '80s," the director said.
+Interviews were conducted across multiple countries, including Italy, France, Belgium, and Argentina.
+Filming in Rome with Fernando Birri took place in September 1997.

+The documentary incorporates animation sequences created by Liliana Romero and Vicky Biagiola, as well as the reconstructed 1962 short film Un joven de nuestro tiempo, made by Soriano and a friend in Tandil.

+Interviewees

+The film features testimonies from more than twenty-five individuals who knew Soriano personally or professionally.
+Among those interviewed are: